amit-sarkar-svg/Image_detect_bot/README.md

-# 🤖 YOLOv5 Object Detection API
+# 🤖 Image_detect_bot using YOLOv5 Object Detection API

 A Flask-based REST API that uses YOLOv5 for real-time object detection in images.
 Upload images and get instant detection results with confidence scores.